TrueBlocks/trueblocks-docs/content/data-model/chainstate.md

 toc: true
 ---

-These commands compare the balance of an address against a particular token or block.
+The data structures produced by tools in the Chain State category provide details on the balances (ERC20 or ETH) of an address against a particular token or block.
+Additionally, direct access to a smart contract's state may be queries with the `chirfa state` tool.
+Data structures in that case are specific to the particular smart contract.

-_Each data structure is created by one or more tools which are detailed below_
+Each data structure is created by one or more tools which are detailed below

-## State
+## EthState

+The `state` object displays information about the type of account associated with an address, the block the address first appeared on the chain, the proxy address if the address is a proxied smart contract as well as account balance and a few other things.

-The following commands produce and manage states:
+The following commands produce and manage ethstates:

 | Tools |     |
 | ----- | --- |